 Under the 401(k) plan, Named Executive Officers are allowed to contribute on the same basis as other employees of the Company as determined by IRS regulations.
-For fiscal year 2020, the Company voluntarily agreed to match 50% of all employee contributions, including Named Executive Officers, up to the first 6% of a participant's annual salary for all 401(k) plan contributions, subject in each case to certain IRS limitations.
+For fiscal year 2019, the Company voluntarily agreed to match 50% of all employee contributions, including Named Executive Officers, up to the first 6% of a participant's annual salary for all 401(k) plan contributions, subject in each case to certain IRS limitations.
 Under the 401(k) plan, each participating employee, including Named Executive Officers, is fully vested in his or her contributions to the 401(k) plan and Company contributions to the 401(k) plan will fully vest after six years of service.

-Under the Employee Stock Purchase Plan, Named Executive Officers are allowed to participate on the same basis as other employees of the Company, which allows employees on a voluntarily basis to purchase shares of our Common Stock directly from the Company through accumulated payroll deductions at a purchase price equal to the lesser of 85% of the fair market value of our Common Stock (i) on the first trading day of the six month offering period or (ii) the last trading day of the six-month offering period.
-The Company believes the Employee Stock Purchase Plan closely aligns the interests of participants with the interests of stockholders.
+Under the Employee Stock Purchase Plan, Named Executive Officers are allowed to participate on the same basis as other employees of the Company, which allows employees on a voluntarily basis to purchase shares of our Common Stock directly from the Company through accumulated payroll deductions, which the Company believes closely aligns the interests of participants with the interests of stockholders.

 In addition, Named Executive Officers are eligible to participate in the same employee benefit plans as all other employees.
-The cost of health and dental insurance was 100% covered by the Company for Named Executive Officers during fiscal 2020.
+The cost of health and dental insurance was 100% covered by the Company for Named Executive Officers during fiscal 2019.
 In addition, all employees, including Named Executive Officers, receive one (1) times their annual salary in term-life insurance, long-term disability benefits, and vision insurance at no cost to the employee.
-We also provide all employees, including Named Executive Officers, the option to make pre-tax payroll deductions up to \$2,750 per year under a flexible spending account plan that can be utilized for out-of-pocket medical, dental and other allowable expenses.
+We also provide all employees, including Named Executive Officers, the option to make pre-tax payroll deductions up to \$2,650 per year under a flexible spending account plan that can be utilized for out-of-pocket medical, dental and other allowable expenses.
 The Company also provides paid-time-off benefits to cover vacation and sick time and annually determined Company holidays.